xastrix/eblenix_csgo_public/README.md

 ## Note
 This cheat was created for educational purposes, it has typical cheat functions for csgo, some parts of protection and string/import protection (xorstr, lazy) were removed from the code.
 There are some issues in the code, but there was not a single crash either while using the cheat or when unloading it.
-Below is a list of game versions on which this cheat works; unfortunately, I don't have time to update it to the latest game version and don't see the point in doing so.
+Below is a list of csgo versions on which this cheat works; unfortunately, I don't have time to update it to the latest game version and don't see the point in doing so.
 ```
 1.37.3.1, 1.37.3.8
 ```